 - Under Quickbooks Integration, click the green plus next to Add Quickbooks Account.

-- Sign in to authorize Pulse to access your QuickBooks account.
+- Sign in to authorize Pulse to access your QuickBooks Online account.
 If you have multiple accounts, select which one(s) you’d like to integrate.

 - Edit the name of your QuickBooks account and select which bank accounts you’d like to use.